PradeepVPK/PradeepVPK/README.md

 --------

 -   [Hostel Management System](https://github.com/PradeepVPK/HostelManagementSystem) - A comprehensive web application for managing hostel facilities and student records.
 It includes features like room allocation, mess management, and student attendance tracking.
 -   [Employee Management System](https://github.com/PradeepVPK/EmployeeManagementSystem) - An efficient employee management platform that simplifies HR tasks.
-It enables HR personnel to handle employee data, leaves, and attendance effortlessly.
--   [voice-based ChatBot](https://github.com/PradeepVPK/VoiceBot) - An efficient employee management platform that simplifies HR tasks.
 It enables HR personnel to handle employee data effortlessly.
+-   [voice-based ChatBot](https://github.com/PradeepVPK/VoiceBot) - An interactive chatbot powered by voice recognition technology.
+It facilitates natural language conversations and provides assistance on various topics, making it user-friendly for all.

 Contact Me
 ----------